parallaxinc/cyberbot/examples/readme.md

 This folder contains MicroPython files for running example programs on the cyber:bot.
 Used for exercising firmware, library, and as the beginnings of student tutorial code.

-List of Examples Needed:
+## Instructions:
+IMPORTANT!
+Go to the [library folder](https://github.com/parallaxinc/cyberbot/tree/master/library) and follow the instructions there before using any of these examples!

+## Examples needed:
 - [x] IR Roaming - Andy
 - [ ] IR Distance Detection - Andy
 - [ ] IR Remote Control